SlyCyberLab/Azure-SOC-Honeypot-Lab/README.md

 This home lab demonstrates the deployment and configuration of a complete Security Operations Center (SOC) environment using Microsoft Azure cloud services.
 The project showcases skills in cloud security, threat detection, log analysis, and security incident response through a deliberately exposed honeypot system that attracts and analyzes real-world attacks from global threat actors.

-**Lab Results**: Over **6,000 attack attempts** recorded in just 30 minutes, demonstrating the immediate threat landscape facing exposed systems on the internet.
+**Lab Results**: Over **6,000 attack attempts** recorded in just a couple of hours, demonstrating the immediate threat landscape facing exposed systems on the internet.

 ### 🎯 Objectives Achieved
 - ✅ Azure cloud infrastructure deployment and management